mhassandata/genai_piaic/README.md

 5. Number Eight: Write addition, subtraction, multiplication, and division operations that each result in the number 8.
 Be sure to enclose your operations in print statements to see the results.

+6. Number Eight: Write addition, subtraction, multiplication, and division operations that each result in the number 8.
+Be sure to enclose your operations in print statements to see the results.